jonathanprogram2/jonathanprogram2/README.md

 ---

 ## 🧬 Fun Facts
-- I love fitness, sports, and reading personal development books
+- I love fitness, sports, and traveling.
 - Favorite quote: _"I can be what I will to be."_

 ---